emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

-# Stochastic-ExtraGradient-with-RR
+# Stochastic ExtraGradient with Random Reshuffling

-Stochastic Extragradient with Random Reshuffling
+This is the official implementation of the paper "Stochastic Extragradient with Random Reshuffling".